na-na-hi/renget/archive/how2playba.md

 Don't ever farm for BDs, the drop chance (2-5%) is abysmal.

 Every stage drops stuff for 2 and 3 tiers down of the respective equipment (e.g. t5 boots drop t3 and t2 boots).
 The lower tier stuff have a lower drop rate however.
 In addition, the left item also has a higher drop chance than the other 2 items.
 See below for an example.
 ![19-1 drop rate](https://i.imgur.com/Z8Ws5DJ.png)
 (drop chance for 19-1)

+It's better to farm the equipment on their respective tier instead of trying to farm a higher one.
+E.g. don't farm t6 watch stages if you're trying to level up their watch from t3 to t4.

 >Should I swipe my stages?
 Yes.